SmartDataAnalytics/linked-uspto-patent-data/README.md

 **java -jar XMLProcessorV2.jar pro Splitted-Patents-Folder-Year Processed-Patents-Folder IPCCode-Folder USCode-Folder MissedCodes-Folder**

- *pro: the option to process the patents files* *Splitted-Patents-Folder-Year: the yearly patents folder* *Processed-Patents-Folder: the folder containing the processed xml patents files* *IPCCode-Folder: the folder contains the IPC codes* *USCode-Folder: the folder contains the us codes* *MissedCodes-Folder: the folder contains several sub-folders based on year where each folder includes a per-XMLfile text file for all types of missed codes *
+ -*pro: the option to process the patents files* -*Splitted-Patents-Folder-Year: the yearly patents folder* -*Processed-Patents-Folder: the folder containing the processed xml patents files* -*IPCCode-Folder: the folder contains the IPC codes* -*USCode-Folder: the folder contains the us codes* -*MissedCodes-Folder: the folder contains several sub-folders based on year where each folder includes a per-XMLfile text file for all types of missed codes *
 **java -jar XMLProcessorV2.jar pro /home/../patentsSplitted/2005/ /home/../patentsProcessed/2005/ /home/../IPCCodes/ /home/../US/ /home/../MissedCodes/2005/**
 *Note: that the codes files must be in the same foder with the XMLProcessorV2.jar*